Brooklyn venue cancels sold-out concert featuring attempted Reagan assassin

 (The Hill) – A music venue in Brooklyn on Wednesday canceled a sold-out show featuring John Hinckley Jr., who was released from court oversight earlier in the day, more than 40 years after attempting to assassinate former President Ronald Reagan.

-“After a lot of serious consideration, we are cancelling the scheduled event at Market Hotel with John Hinckley,” the venue announced in a social media post on Wednesday.
+“After a lot of serious consideration, we are canceling the scheduled event at Market Hotel with John Hinckley,” the venue announced in a social media post on Wednesday.

 “There was a time when a place could host a thing like this, maybe a little offensive, and the reaction would be ‘it’s just a guy playing a show, who does it hurt — it’s a free country,'” the venue added.
 “We aren’t living in that kind of free country anymore, for better or for worse.”